Michael-Stevens-27/Rgeoprofile/README.md

 ### Workshop goals

-The aim of the workshop is to meet the following sustainable decelopment goals (SDGs) from the Global Challanges Research Fund:
+The aim of the workshop is to meet the following sustainable development goals (SDGs) from the Global Challanges Research Fund:

 **Make cities and human settlements inclusive, safe, resilient and sustainable**
 * Strengthen efforts to protect and safeguard the world’s cultural and natural heritage